aws-amplify/amplify-swift/AmplifyPlugins/Auth/AWSCognitoAuthPluginIntegrationTests/README.md

 ?
 Which triggers do you want to enable for Cognito
     Custom Message
     Pre Sign-up
-    [Choose any many that you would like]
-?
-What functionality do you want to use for Custom Message
-    Create your own module
+    [Choose as many that you would like to manually verify later] ?
+What functionality do you want to use for Custom Message Create your own module
 ?
 What functionality do you want to use for Pre Sign-up